AdobeDocs/workfront.en/help/quicksilver/planning/records/connect-records.md

 <!--when you make this live, update the metadata above to this:
 ---
 title: Connect records and objects
-description: In addition to connecting Maestro records to one another, you can also connect Maestro records to objects from other applications.
+description: In addition to connecting records to one another, you can also connect records to objects from other applications.
 topic: Architecture
 role: User
 hidefromtoc: yes